Rahul Gupta: Biden administration

 Gupta was the lead member of the 2020 presidential transition of Joe Biden for the Office of National Drug Control Policy (ONDCP).
 Biden nominated him to be director of the ONDCP on July 13, 2021.
 His nomination was confirmed by the United States Senate on October 28, and he was sworn into office on November 18.

 Upon taking office, Gupta noted that addressing “the overdose epidemic that has claimed more than 100,000 lives between April 2020 and April 2021” would be his priority.
+In office, he has pushed for funding opioid addiction treatment programs for incarcerated individuals.